dkeenan7/LyteFyba/PCB/Readme.txt

 Rotation Procedure
 ==================
-Click in space to deselect all
+Ensure all layers are visible, except the two documentation layers.
+Click in space to deselect all.
-Context menu in space and choose Clear Copper
+Context menu in space and choose Clear Copper if possible.
 Select SG1.
 Use a horizontal piece of silkscreen "track" away from other tracks, as this will minimise interference from tracks and pour outlines that may otherwise be selected by mistake.
 This component has co-ordinates 0,0 , and is therefore ideal for use as the centre of the